syntax-tree/mdast-util-to-nlcst/readme.md

 This package is fully typed with [TypeScript][].
-It exports the types [`Options`][api-options], [`ParserConstructor`][api-parserconstructor], and [`ParserInstance`][api-parserinstance].
+It exports the types [`Options`][api-options], [`ParserConstructor`][api-parser-constructor], and [`ParserInstance`][api-parser-instance].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `mdast-util-to-nlcst@^6`, compatible with Node.js 12.

 ## Security